 Built in 1832 and decommissioned in 1902 due to cliff top fogs and crumbling cliffs, Belle Tout was badly damaged during World War II.
 It was lovingly restored in the fifties and in 1999 this extraordinary building had to be moved back from the quick-eroding chalk cliffs using a pioneering system of hydraulic jacks and rails.
 Today the lighthouse is open as a bed and breakfast which means you enjoy the same view of the English Channel as seen in this beautiful art print.
 For more information on this fascinating building and to book accomodation visit https://www.belletout.co.uk/

 Belle Tout Lighthouse at Beachy Head Print by Eric Ravilious

 Paper Size: 53.5 x 67cm

 Image Size: 42 x 57cm

 If you opt to frame your print the approximate overall size will be 62 x 77cm

-Format: Giclee Print on 310gsm cotton rag paper, hand-numbered and hand-embossed.
+Format: Giclee Print on 310gsm cotton rag paper, hand-numbered.

 Delivery: FREE UK MAINLAND DELIVERY.
 Unframed prints normally ship within 24hrs.
-Framed Prints take up to 10 days.
+Framed Prints - one week.